slickml/slick-ml/docs/pages/quick_start.md

  }
 ```

+## ✅ Classification via `XGBoost`
-✅ An example to quickly train/validate a `XGBoostCV Classifier` with `Cross-Validation`, `Feature-Importance`, and `Shap` visualizations:
+An example to quickly train/validate a `XGBoostCVClassifier` with Cross-Validation, Feature-Importance, and Shap visualizations:
 ```python
 from slickml.classification import XGBoostCVClassifier clf = XGBoostCVClassifier(params=best_params)